I may get paid commission for purchases made after clicking a link in this post.

 Write amazing blog post titles

 CoSchedule’s Headline Analyser will help you craft the most effective and attractive blog post titles.
-CoScedule gives you a score out of 100 for each headline and also gives you tips and tricks for how to improve them too.
+CoSchedule gives you a score out of 100 for each headline and also gives you tips and tricks for how to improve them too.

 Integrate with many different platforms

 Manage your marketing calendar and social media right in your WordPress dashboard

 If you have self-hosted WordPress, then CoSchedule gets even more awesome – because CoSchedule has a plugin that puts all of this awesomeness right in your WordPress dashboard – in fact right on the post you are editing.

 This means creating and scheduling your social media posts becomes a seamless part of creating your blog posts.